pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

    .. attribute:: samples

-      The color and (if ``alpha == 1``) transparency values for all pixels. ``samples`` is a memory area of size ``width * height * n`` bytes.
+      The color and (if :attr:`Pixmap.alpha` is true) transparency values for all pixels.
+It is a write-protected memory area of ``width * height * n`` bytes.
 Each n bytes define one pixel.
 Each successive n bytes yield another pixel in scanline order.
 Subsequent scanlines follow each other with no padding.
 E.g. for an RGBA colorspace this means, ``samples`` is a sequence of bytes like ``..., R, G, B, A, ...``, and the four byte values R, G, B, A define one pixel.

       This area can be passed to other graphics libraries like PIL (Python Imaging Library) to do additional processing like saving the pixmap in other image formats.
 See example 3.